Understanding Mastery-Based Learning

-Some parents will wonder whether students having their own differing learning paths and differing speeds of learning will mean some children will learn less, more slowly.
+Some parents will wonder whether students having their own different learning paths and different speeds of learning will mean some children will learn less, more slowly.
 In fact, research shows that schools that implement mastery-based learning have higher overall student attainment progress.
 It doesn’t mean that students learn faster, but that students have higher levels of learning within the curriculum.
-The overall experience means students move ahead with a similar range of speed but they learn better too.
-Students won’t have gaps in learning like in today’s model.
+The overall experience means students move ahead with a similar range of speed and they learn better too.
+Students are less likely to have gaps in learning.

 So how do I implement a mastery-based learning model?

 There are a few questions to consider when implementing a mastery-based learning model which should be considered before using this strategy in your learning environment.